On the $e$-positivity of trees and spiders: Acknowledgements

 \section{Acknowledgements}

 This work was done at the University of Minnesota Duluth REU, funded by NSF-DMS Grant 1949884 and NSA Grant H98230-20-1-0009.
-I would like to thank Joe Gallian for suggesting this problem, organizing the program, and providing comments.
-I would also like to thank Amanda Burcroff, Colin Defant, and Yelena Mandelshtam for advising the program and Trajan Hammonds and Caleb Ji for their comments.
-Finally, I would like to thank Stephanie van Willigenburg for sharing Conjectures \ref{ConjvW1} and \ref{ConjvW2}.
+I thank Joe Gallian for suggesting this problem, organizing the program, and providing comments.
+I am also grateful to Amanda Burcroff, Colin Defant, and Yelena Mandelshtam for advising the program, to Trajan Hammonds and Caleb Ji for their comments, and to Stephanie van Willigenburg for sharing Conjectures \ref{ConjvW1} and \ref{ConjvW2}.
+Lastly I thank two anonymous reviewers for their helpful suggestions.